Mind-HackZombie/PINN_For_Steady_State_Heat_Transfer_1-D/README.md

 ## Libraries Used

-The implementation relies on the following libraries:
+This project uses the following Python libraries

 * TensorFlow
 * NumPy